Acute pancreatitis refers to an acute inflammatory process involving the pancreas.

 It is key that any biliary stones or obstruction are diagnosed pre-operatively.
 Patients generally have MRCP if there is any suspicion.

 Local complications of acute pancreatitis include pancreatic necrosis and pancreatic pseudocyst formation.

-In certain cases continued inflammation leads to localised thrombosis, haemorrhage and necrosis within the pancreas.
-Though initially sterile there is a 30-70% chance of infection.
+In certain cases, continued inflammation leads to localised thrombosis, haemorrhage and necrosis within the pancreas.
+Though initially sterile, there is a 30-70% chance of infection.
 This is a major cause of mortality in those with acute pancreatitis.

 Patients with suspected infected necrosis should have a CT guided fine needle aspiration and culture.
 Culture positive patients are generally managed with appropriate antibiotics guided by microbiology.
 Drainage or surgical debridement may be required.

-These are organised peripancreatic collections of pancreatic fluid, normally defined as being present four or more weeks after an acute episode.
+These are organised peripancreatic collections of pancreatic fluid, normally defined as being present for four or more weeks after an acute episode.
 The term 'pseudo' reflects the absence of an epithelial lining around the cyst, instead being surrounded by fibrotic granulation tissue.